-Osborne said in December he would raise the levy rate imposed on banks' assets this year to 0.156 percent from 0.142 percent previously and widen its scope to address the shortfall.
+Osborne said in December he would raise the levy rate again to 0.156 percent from 0.142 percent previously and widen its scope.

 Britain is expected to raise 2.3 billion pounds from the levy this year, according to government data, compared with 1.6 billion in each of the two previous years.

-The Office for Budget Responsibility reiterated on Wednesday its target to raise 2.7 billion pounds in 2014/15 and 2.9 billion in each of the four subsequent years.
+The Office for Budget Responsibility stuck to its forecast that the government will raise 2.7 billion pounds in 2014/15 and 2.9 billion in each of the four subsequent years.

 HSBC, Europe's biggest bank, has been hardest hit by the levy, paying out $904 million last year, up $321 million on the year before.
 HSBC said more than half its payment last year was on non-UK banking activity.

 The Treasury will publish a consultation document on the issue on March 27 and any changes to the levy will not be implemented before next year.

 Critics say the levy is damaging London's standing as a financial centre.
 Overseas banks with big London operations such as JPMorgan and Goldman Sachs, pay sizeable sums.

 "The UK is the only country hosting a leading financial centre which has a bank levy...putting London at a disadvantage when competing for global banking business," said Peter Maybrey, banking tax partner at PricewaterhouseCoopers.